 Data sharing complexities are one of the driving forces behind the distributed, verifiable credential model that is rapidly gaining prominence as a framework for vaccine and test credentials.
 While the specific technical protocols have not yet been solidified for vaccine credentials, standards are emerging that take validation protocols (such as W3C and HCL7) into account.
 As a result, governments and private sector consortia are aligning around these standards.
 Deloitte and other firms are working together on this global problem with both local groups and through broader industry initiatives like The Good Health Pass4.

-Governments and organizations that are authorized to provide vaccine and test credentials need to provide that authenticity globally.
-Private sector organizations, such as airports and airlines, will need the capability to verify that that the electronic or paper-based credentials provided by citizens are authentic and have been issued by a reliable source.
+Governments and organisations that are authorised to provide vaccine and test credentials need to provide that authenticity globally.
+Private sector organisations, such as airports and airlines, will need the capability to verify that that the electronic or paper-based credentials provided by citizens are authentic and have been issued by a reliable source.

 While it may have seemed like a somewhat distant future requirement just a few months ago, blockchain registries are now emerging as a critical part of the solution to enabling the type of global platform that is being architected.